 The machine stroke determines:

 - How hard the machine hits.
-(A longer stroke gives the needle more momentum because it travels a longer distance in each up and down motion.
+(A longer stroke gives the needle more momentum because it travels a longer distance in each up and down motion of the needle bar (coil tattoo machine) or cam wheel (rotary tattoo machine).
 This gives the machine more power, allowing you to use larger needle groupings more easily.
 However, increased power causes more trauma to the skin.)

 - How fast the needle moves.
 (How quickly the needle moves in and out of the tip.)